 - If you have children in tow, the daytime tour is highly recommended.
 There is broken glass and rusty metal everywhere that might not be super safe for young children (10 years and up is recommended for day tours, and 12 and up for evening).

-- Tours can be booked online here.
+- Tours can be booked online at the Neon Boneyard website.